-Where A is the number of the fortnights between the cessation of eligibility for payment of the allowance and the last working day of the 13 fortnight period and B is the fortnightly allowance.
+Where \mathbf{A} is the number of the fortnights between the cessation of eligibility for payment of the allowance and the last working day of the 13 fortnight period and \mathbf{B} is the fortnightly allowance.

-- (ii) The repayment of the allowance may be mutually acceptable method between QPS and the officer. - (c) A police officer required to wear stockings as part of uniform will be paid an additional \$14.82 per fortnight, being 20% of the clothing allowance referred to in clause 13.3(a)(i), rounded to the nearest cent.
-The amount will increase accordingly, rounded to the nearest cent, each time the clothing allowance increases. - (d) Where a police officer: - (i) has obtained a certificate from a legally qualified medical practitioner confirming pregnancy; and - (ii) is physically unable to wear a uniform, such officer is entitled to wear plain clothes and receive the fortnightly allowance as prescribed in clause 13.3(a)(i).
+- (ii) The repayment of the allowance may be by mutually acceptable method between QPS and the officer. - (c) A police officer required to wear stockings as part of their uniform shall be paid an additional \$14.82 per fortnight, being 20% of the clothing allowance referred to in clause 13.3(a)(i), rounded to the nearest cent.
+The amount will increase accordingly, rounded to the nearest cent, each time the clothing allowance increases. - (d) Where a police officer: - (i) has obtained a certificate from a duly qualified medical practitioner confirming pregnancy; and - (ii) is physically unable to wear a uniform, such officer is entitled to wear plain clothes and receive the fortnightly allowance as prescribed in clause 13.3(a)(i).